 Depending on the degree of the injury, burns can be extremely painful and result in permanent scarring.
 You may require reconstructive surgeries to heal from the burn, and it could take a long time for you to return to work.

-Lacerations are common injuries, especially for employees in manufacturing, warehousing, and construction.
+Lacerations are common injuries, especially for employees in manufacturing, warehousing, factories, and construction.
 You could suffer a cut or puncture wound due to equipment, heavy machines, tools, plants, animals, and utensils, for example.

 Cuts can be relatively minor injuries that heal quickly with minimal intervention.
 However, some employees can experience deep and serious lacerations that require stitches and emergency medical care.